molokoloco/jQuery.boxFx/README.md

 We cannot animate more than a certain number of DOM elements.
 In one of the effect i have tested 800...
 This is already to much ^^
 The purpose is to animate few HTML elements, otherwise it's better to use Canvas or SVG
-The plugin is like a proxy of the CSS3 model, you can setup hundreds of properties.
+The plugin is like a proxy for the CSS3 model, you can setup hundreds of properties.
-I recommand to only use few of them each time.
+I recommend to only use few of them each time.
 Some CSS3 properties are good
 speed killer : gradient, boxShadow, opacity, borderRadius...

 CSS Animations keyframes and CSS Transitions styles properties can be in conflict.